openhealthcare/opal/doc/docs/reference/upgrading.md

 application to a later version where there are extra steps required.

 #### v0.20.0 -> v0.21.0
-Opal no longer supports python 3.5.
+Opal no longer supports Python 3.5.
 You will need to use 3.6, 3.7 or 3.8 and therefore must make sure they are installed in your environment.

 #### Celery changes
-Opal does not require you to run celery but it comes out of the box with it configured for your use.
+Opal does not require you to run Celery but it comes out of the box with it configured for your use.
 If you don't have `celery` or `django-celery` in your requirements.txt this section can be ignored.

 `django-celery` has been removed as a dependency.
 Please remove it from your requirements.

 __Note__ This means that old results from `django-celery` will no longer be visible from the admin.

 `django-celery-results==2.0.0` replaces `django-celery`, please add it to your requirements.
-This will show celery task results in the admin in its own model and requires `python manage.py migrate` to be run.
+This will show Celery task results in the admin in its own model and requires `python manage.py migrate` to be run.

 Celery has been upgraded to 5.0.2.